bitnami/containers/bitnami/fluent-bit/README.md

 [Plugins reference](http://fluentbit.io/documentation/)

-### Mounting a volume

-Check the [Persisting your data](#Persisting your application) section to add custom volumes to the Fluent Bit container

 # Logging

 The Bitnami fluent-bit Docker image sends the container logs to the `stdout`.
 To view the logs: